Why Certified Employees

 - 7% Other

-65% of companies leverage open source to speed application development.
+65% of companies leverage open source to accelerate application development.

-55% of companies leverage open source for production infrastructure.
+55% of companies use open source for production infrastructure.

-Over 90% of companies say open source improves efficiency, interoperability, and innovation.
+More than 90% of companies say that open source improves efficiency, interoperability and innovation.

 33% of companies have a full-time resource dedicated to open source projects.